exercism/julia/concepts/chars/about.md

 ## A very brief history

-Handling characters in computers was much simpler in earlier decades, when programmers assumed that English is the only important language.
+Handling characters in computers was much simpler in earlier decades, when programmers assumed that English was the only important language.
 So: 26 letters, upper and lower case, 10 digits, several punctuation marks, plus a code (0x07) to ring a bell, and it all fitted into 7 bits: the [ASCII][ascii] character set.

 Naturally, people started asking what about à, ä and Ł, then other people started asking about ऄ, ஹ  and ญ, and young people wanted emojis 😱.
 What to do?

 To cut a long story short, many smart and patient people had to serve on committees for years, working out the details of the [Unicode][unicode] character set, and of encodings such as [UTF-8][utf-8], and lots of software needed a _very_ complicated rewrite.